shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Ah!
 How about a swimming lesson?”

-“I swear to god, Reesu, if you try to get me to do a swimming lesson again I’ll—”
+“I swear to god, Reesu, if you try to get me to do a swimming lesson again, I’ll—”

 “Come on, it’s been so long since you had one.”